Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 The drive to Tantalus Lookout is a bit of a challenge, and one that you want to take slowly.
 There are twists and turns in the hills, but it is one of the best places on the island to watch the sunset.

 I love a good lookout point!
 Wherever I travel, I have to find that vantage and take in that amazing view!
-Oahu is filled with some of the most stunning viewpoints I have seen, and these viewpoints are all among the free things to do in Oahu.
+Oahu is filled with some of the most stunning viewpoints I have seen.
 The combination of coastal flats and central mountains results in a dramatic vertical rise on the island.
 This means there are a lot of high places with overlooks onto the valleys.

-Some of the tourist favorites are the Diamondhead Lookout, the Makapuu Lookout, and Nu’uanu Pali Lookout.
+Some of the tourist favorites are the Diamond Head Lookout, the Makapuu Lookout, and Nu’uanu Pali Lookout.
 Sadly, we got pelted with rain and whipping winds on our way to Nu’uanu Pali and missed the view.
-I loved the Hanauma Bay Lookout though.
-A local favorite with less tourists is Tantalus Lookout, seen above, which is especially amazing at sunset.
+A local favorite with fewer tourists is Tantalus Lookout, which is especially amazing at sunset.

 Explore the melancholy magic lighthouses of Oahu.